ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[R273]**	The Execution Framework of a VSM MUST be deterministic.

-Any BPI running the same Execution Framework on the same state object with the same input data needs to arrive at the same result, in other words deterministic outcomes.
-This is only guaranteed if the Execution Framework either does not allow instructions to be executed in parallel, but only strictly sequential, or if the Execution Framework has methods in place that allow the identification and prevention of transactions that would cause state conflicts, if processed in parallel.
+Any BPI running the same Execution Framework on the same state object with the same input data needs to arrive at the same result, in other words, deterministic outcomes.
+This is only guaranteed if the Execution Framework either does not allow instructions to be executed in parallel, but only strictly sequential, or if the Execution Framework has methods in place that allow the identification and prevention of transactions that would cause state conflicts if processed in parallel.

 For example, the Buyer, also known as Requester, proposes a commercial state change of the MSA through Order A which is created at time t, and the Seller, also known as the Provider, has just agreed to a suggested discount rate change in the MSA submitted by the Buyer at time t-1 but not yet processed.
-This means that if the transaction of the Order A is processed in parallel to the discount change the wrong discount might be applied to Order A depending which transaction is executed first.
+This means that if the transaction of Order A is processed in parallel to the discount change the wrong discount might be applied to Order A depending on which transaction is executed first.

 **[R274]**	The Execution Framework of a VSM MUST ensure that state transition validation computations are either completed or abort in finite time, where what is deemed to be a suitable finite time is determined by the (commercially) allowable duration of a (commercial) transaction.

 This requirement means that infinite computational loops cannot be allowed in a BPI.

-**[R275]**	The Execution Framework of a VSM MUST support widely cryptographic primitives for zero knowledge proofs natively, e.g., hashing, commitments, accumulators or zero-knowledge proof verification.
+**[R275]**	The Execution Framework of a VSM MUST support widely cryptographic primitives for zero-knowledge proofs natively, e.g., hashing, commitments, accumulators, or zero-knowledge proof verification.

 **[D29]**	The Execution Framework of a VSM SHOULD have a mathematical proof of correctness and security.